MicrosoftDocs/VBA-Docs/api/Outlook.NavigationGroup.md

 # NavigationGroup Object (Outlook)

-Represents a navigation group displayed by a navigation module in the Navigation Pane.
+Represents a navigation group displayed by a navigation module in the navigation pane.

 ## Remarks

 Use the  **[Item](Outlook.NavigationGroups.Item.md)** method to retrieve a **NavigationGroup** object from the **[NavigationGroups](Outlook.NavigationGroups.md)** collection of a parent navigation module, such as a **[MailModule](Outlook.MailModule.md)** object.
 Use the **[Create](Outlook.NavigationGroups.Create.md)** method of the **NavigationGroups** collection to create a new **NavigationGroup** object.

-Use the  **[GroupType](Outlook.NavigationGroup.GroupType.md)** property to determine the group type of the navigation group and the **[Position](Outlook.NavigationGroup.Position.md)** property to return or set the display position of the navigation group within the Navigation Pane.
-You can also use the **[Name](Outlook.NavigationGroup.Name.md)** property to return or set the display name of the navigation group within the Navigation Pane.
+Use the  **[GroupType](Outlook.NavigationGroup.GroupType.md)** property to determine the group type of the navigation group and the **[Position](Outlook.NavigationGroup.Position.md)** property to return or set the display position of the navigation group within the navigation pane.
+You can also use the **[Name](Outlook.NavigationGroup.Name.md)** property to return or set the display name of the navigation group within the navigation pane.

 Use the  **[NavigationFolders](Outlook.NavigationGroup.NavigationFolders.md)** property to return a **[NavigationFolders](Outlook.NavigationFolders.md)** object containing the navigation folders for the specified navigation group.